-This first real-life professional experience can take place in a Spanish or international hotel or other hospitality establishment, and will help you to make establish real-life work experience and industry contacts in your new profession
+This first real-life professional experience can take place in a Spanish or international hotel or other hospitality establishments, and will help you to make establish real-life work experience and industry contacts in your new profession.

 “I believe that studying in Les Roches Marbella has given me the required knowledge and skills to become a great leader and manager in a competitive and versatile industry like Hospitality is.
 Since it is very close to what we may find in reality, the school is allowing us to put into practice several leadership styles and their respective decision-making processes, always under the recommendation and supervision of the lecturers.”

 Age – Minimum aged 21 years old or above.